 Whether or not we want to admit it, we all have unconscious biases.
 Unconscious biases are the underlying opinions you might have about a group of people based on stereotypes.

-These biases can range from grouping together people based on your beliefs about their age group, gender, race, whether you have shared interests, whether they’re from The right soft skills training will allow you to recognize your own unconscious biases and face them head-on.
+These biases can range from grouping people together based on your beliefs about their age group, gender, race, whether you have shared interests, whether they’re from, and more.
+The right soft skills training will allow you to recognize your own unconscious biases and face them head-on.
 By first acknowledging bias, we can then begin to combat it.

 If you’re looking at the soft skill that is most likely to differentiate a leader from a manager, the ability to communicate might be it.
 Great communication means being able to flex your communication and leadership style to fit the team member you’re talking with and having the ability to motivate your team in the ways that resonate best with them.
 There are a number of different communication and leadership styles that are useful in any given situation.
 Unfortunately, not many first-time supervisor training programs teach these skills the way Verb does.